isheninp/redmine_issue_closer/README.md

 ### Settings:
 Automatic issue closing - to enable issue statuses updating automatically every day

+Select projects (CTRL+) - find issues only in selected projects

 Find status - find issue to be changed, for example "solved"

 Set status to  - update issues with new status, for example "closed"

 Wait before change status, days -  days since issue was UPDATED!

+Note added to the issue when the status is updated - adds text to history

+Author of automatic updates - who is author of updates

 ### License
 MIT License.
 Copyright 2016-2017 isheninp@gmail.com